ziqin/FitnessRecorder/README.md

 ## Current Features

 - Read realtime heart rate data from MI Band 2
-- Store and export data (Exported database file can be opened by SQLite clients like [SQLite Browser](https://sqlitebrowser.org/), [DataGrip](https://www.jetbrains.com/datagrip/), etc.)
+- Store and export data
+  - Exported database file (`*.db`) can be opened by SQLite clients like [SQLite Studio](https://sqlitestudio.pl/)

 Please forgive the shortcomings in this project, which are probably caused by my lack of Android development knowledge and experience currently.
 Suggestions and contribution for improvements are certainly welcome.

 ## Remark

+- Please allow the app to run in background for longtime measurement.
+(You may need to permit it manually, especially if you are using highly customized Android OS like MIUI, Flyme, etc.)
 - It is suggested to "stop measurement" before exporting data.

 ## Acknowledgement